alixain10/alixain10/README.md

 ### I drive business transformation through data and analytics 🎆

 - ✍ You can find my SQL projects here [portfolio](https://github.com/alixain10/SQL-Portfolio-Projects)
-- 👀 I’m interested in improving my skills in Excel and SQL
+- 👀 I’m interested in leveraging the use of AI to inform data-driven decisions
-- 🥅 My next goal will be to learn Python
+- 🥅 My current goal is to learn Python
-- 💞️ I’m looking to collaborate on Excel and SQL
+- 💞️ I’m looking to collaborate on Excel and SQL projects
 - ⚡ Fun Fact: My favorite comfort food is ramen

 ### Feel free to connect with me on LinkedIn: